Sparse Probabilistic Synthesis of Quantum Operations: Applications

 \subsection{Application 1: Fault-tolerant gate synthesis}

 Fault-tolerant quantum computers typically achieve universality through decomposing continuous rotation gates into sequences of (relatively) expensive T-gates and (relatively) cheaper Clifford gates; well-established algorithms are available that efficiently decompose any single-qubit rotation into such sequences~\cite{ross2014optimal}.
-However, in early fault-tolerant quantum computers one will make frugal use of T gates -- the limited depth of Clifford+T sequences thus introduces a coherent deviation from the desired quantum operation.
+However, in early fault-tolerant quantum computers one will make frugal use of T gates -- the limited T count of Clifford+T sequences thus introduces a coherent deviation from the desired quantum operation.

 We build on the observation that a large number of Clifford+T sequences can be constructed that contain at most $N_T$ T gates and approximate the ideal gate $\udes$ to a precision at least $\epsilon$.
-For example, we consider a single-qubit $Z$ rotation $R_z(0.234234)$ and explicitly construct a library of $20$ different Clifford+T sequences as $\ul$ that achieve a precision (Hilbert-Schmidt distance) at least $\epsilon \leq 10^{-2.4}$ using no more than $36$ T gates.
+For example, we consider a single-qubit $Z$ rotation $R_z(0.234234)$ and explicitly construct a library of $20$ different Clifford+T sequences as $\ul$ that achieve a precision (Hilbert-Schmidt distance) at best $10^{-3.4}$ using at most $36$ T gates.
 The design matrix is then obtained by appending a further 15 single-qubit Clifford operations to one of the $\ul$ such that $\mathbf{R} \in \mathbb{R}^{35 \times 16}$. \cref{fig:cliffordt} (black and red dots) illustrates the overrotation in spherical angles $\theta$ and $\phi$ with respect to the ideal operation (green) when applying elements of the gate library onto an initial quantum state.

-By solving the optimisation problem in \cref{eq:exact_l1_minimisation} for $\lambda \rightarrow 0$ we obtain an exact solution that allows to exactly synthesise the desired Z rotation gate (green dot) at a minimal measurement overhead $\lVert \gamma \rVert_1 - 1 = 10^{-6.7}$ -- this overhead is more than 4 orders of magnitude lower than using Clifford recovery operations only as in \cite{practical_QEM,piveteau2022quasiprobability,suguru_fault_tolerant} in which case $\lVert \gamma \rVert_1 - 1 = 10^{-2.3}$.
+By solving the optimisation problem in \cref{eq:exact_l1_minimisation} for $\lambda \rightarrow 0$ we obtain an exact solution that allows to exactly synthesise the desired $R_z$ rotation gate (green dot) at a minimal measurement overhead $\lVert \gamma \rVert_1 - 1 = 10^{-6.7}$ -- this overhead is more than 4 orders of magnitude lower than using Clifford recovery operations only as in \cite{practical_QEM,piveteau2022quasiprobability,suguru_fault_tolerant} in which case $\lVert \gamma \rVert_1 - 1 = 10^{-2.3}$.
 Furthermore, \cref{fig:cliffordt} illustrates that indeed our solution is sparse as most gates in the library receive zero coefficients (black dots, $\gamma_l =0$) while red dots correspond to elements of the library that receive non-zero coefficients while their opacity is proportional to the absolute values of $\gamma_l$.